30 Hours Free Childcare Study

 Our evaluation of the extended free childcare hours pilot will provide invaluable learning for when the policy is rolled out nationally in September 2017.

-A report about the early implementation of the 30 Hours Free Childcare policy was published in Summer 2017.
+A report about the early implementation of the 30 Hours Free Childcare policy in eight local authorities from September 2016 was published in July 2017.

 The Department for Education has commissioned this evaluation to make sure that the extended free childcare hours policy supports parents and works for providers.